 ARTS & MUSEUMS JANUARY INTERNSHIPS

 Projects can be in-person, hybrid, or virtual depending on organization and student preferences.
-All interns will receive a $750 stipend through the Office of Career Services and on-campus housing (subject to availability).
-The priority deadline to apply to January Arts & Museums Internships in Crimson Careers is Sunday, October 23, 2022.
+All interns will receive a $750 stipend through the Mignone Center for Career Success and on-campus housing (subject to availability).